 Sacred site: Synagogue Church, Nazareth — built over the traditional site of the synagogue where Jesus read Isaiah 61 and made his inaugural proclamation (Luke 4:16–21).
 A Greek Catholic church now occupies the site.

-Sources: Luke 9:31 (Greek: exodon — Exodus typology) · Matthew 17:4 (skenai — Feast of Tabernacles/Sukkot) · 2 Corinthians 3:18 · Thomas Aquinas, ST III, Q. 45
+Sources: Luke 9:31 (Greek: exodon — Exodus typology) · Matthew 17:4 (skenai — Feast of Tabernacles/Sukkot) · Thomas Aquinas, ST III, Q. 45, a.
+1

 Sacred site: Basilica of the Transfiguration, Mount Tabor — built 1924 by Antonio Barluzzi atop a 588-metre hill above the Jezreel Valley.
 Tradition since the 4th century locates the Transfiguration here; some modern scholars prefer Mount Hermon.

-Fruit of the Mystery: Adoration
+Fruit of the Mystery: Love of Our Eucharistic Lord

-Sources: Jeremiah 31:31–34 · John 6:51–58 · Thomas Aquinas, Adoro te devote (1264, commissioned by Urban IV) · John Paul II, Ecclesia de Eucharistia §25 (2003)
+Sources: Jeremiah 31:31–34 · John 6:51–58 · Luke 22:20 · Thomas Aquinas, Adoro te devote (1264, commissioned by Urban IV) · John Paul II, Ecclesia de Eucharistia §25 (2003)

 Sacred site: The Cenacle (Upper Room), Mount Zion, Jerusalem — the room where Jesus said “this is my body” for the first time.
 The same room as Pentecost.
 Now a Crusader-vaulted hall with an Ottoman mihrab.

-Pray the Luminous Mysteries →Live community · Prayer streak · No account needed
+Live community · Prayer streak · No account needed

 Each decade of the Rosary meditates on one Mystery — an event from the lives of Jesus and Mary drawn from Scripture and the tradition of the Church.
 For each decade: announce the Mystery, pray one Our Father, ten Hail Marys while meditating on the Mystery, then one Glory Be and the Fatima Prayer.